Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Experiments

-\paragraph{ROBEL D'Claw.} This is a robotic simulated manipulation environment containing $10$ different valve rotation tasks and the goal is to turn the valve below $180$ degrees in each task.
+In what follows, we discuss how we adopt our method into existing RL methods.
+We use two challenging environments with various settings for experiments in this section.
+For all experiments, we report the undiscounted return averaged across 10 different random seeds. \paragraph{ROBEL D'Claw.} This is a robotic simulated manipulation environment containing $10$ different valve rotation tasks and the goal is to turn the valve below $180$ degrees in each task.
 All tasks have the same state and action spaces, and same episode length but each rotates a valve with a different shape.
 We build a random sequence of these tasks switching from one to another (after an episode finishes) in repeating patterns.
 We utilize SAC \citep{haarnoja2018soft} as our baseline.
 In order to incorporate our approach into SAC, we only change Q-value update with ${\boldsymbol{\omega}}$ as follows: